flaviusb/weird-rpg-notes/exalted-types.md

-Chosen of Blood
+Chosen of Terra
-- Lineage
+- Lineage/The upper class
-- Element
+- Alcahest, Azoth, Sulphur, Mercury?, Salt
-- Dragon
+- Lizard people?
+Or is this too derp?
-- Cheap supplemental seal
+- Cheap supplemental seals
 - Seals, Anima, and low level Sorcery and Martial Arts?
 - Themes
   - The current rulers and princelings and 1%